-Situated in a global center of knowledge and knowledge professionals, the SLA New York Chapter identifies, defines, and communicates the value of its members.
-The Chapter anticipates and evaluates trends with the intention of exploring and creating opportunities to influence the knowledge industry.
+Situated in a global center of knowledge and knowledge professionals, the SLA New York Community identifies, defines, and communicates the values of its members.
+The Community anticipates and evaluates trends with the intention of exploring and creating opportunities to influence the information professions.

-- Redesign the SLA-NY website for maximum member usability and to serve as a platform for chapter marketing.
+- Redesign the SLA-NY website for maximum member usability and to serve as a hub for community marketing and job searching.

-Identifies and communicates new employment trends and creates training opportunities to cultivate an evolving skill set and expertise.
+Identify and communicate new employment trends and creating training opportunities to cultivate an evolving skill set and expertise.

 - Re-invigorate or re-imagine a more formal member networking organization in which members can seek, recommend, and secure career information and opportunities.

-Aspires to enable our members to define, influence and execute information policy within their organization.
-Through its usual platforms of programming, publishing or information distribution, the Chapter will:
+Enable our members to define, influence, and execute information policy within their organization.

 - Explore the new information infrastructure now in use within organizations (applications, language, open source, cloud, etc.)